mgijax/fewi/HMDCREADME.md

 ### What happens when "Apply Filters" is clicked?

 [<img src="www/images/doc/filters.jpg" width="600px">](www/images/doc/filters.jpg)

+The image shows what happens with the Gene filter specifically but the same process happens for the disease filter also.

 #### Search Controller
   1. vm.applyFilters on the Search Controller is run